 5. Talk frequently to your foreign colleagues

 Besides reading English research papers and writing in English (about your research), you also want to talk regularly about your research — In English, of course.
 Here, the best conversation partners for you are your colleagues who don’t speak your mother tongue.

 The simplest possibility for regular discussions might be a joint lunch break.
 If your group is not doing it yet, you could try to establish a group lunch at least once a week.
 Other possibilites to spend more time with your colleagues include after-work beer or sport activities.
 Additionally, I suggest to accept all those birthday party invitations from your colleagues you are often passing on because you are busy, tired, or simply don’t feel like attending.

 When you are together with your colleagues, the discussions typically move from small talk to your research projects or general science stuff.
-This can be pretty interesting, even fun, especially when you are relaxed & outside of your work environment.
+This can be pretty interesting, even fun, especially when you are relaxed and outside of your work environment.

 6. Take an English language class

 If you struggle a lot with reading research articles and communicating with your colleagues, you should consider taking an English language class to build basic language skills.
 First, check whether your university is offering English courses for researchers, these are ideal as they are focused on topics relevant for your work.

 But don’t be too critical with yourself: once you don’t have problems with understanding research papers from your field, and others seem to understand what you say in English, you don’t need basic language classes… Then you are ready to proceed on your own, using all the other tips from this article.